JuliaLang/julia/doc/src/devdocs/ast.md

 ## Surface syntax AST

-Front end ASTs consist entirely of `Expr`s and atoms (e.g. symbols, numbers).
+Front end ASTs consist almost entirely of `Expr`s and atoms (e.g. symbols, numbers).
 There is generally a different expression head for each visually distinct syntactic form.
 Examples will be given in s-expression syntax.
 Each parenthesized list corresponds to an Expr, where the first element is the head.
 For example `(call f x)` corresponds to `Expr(:call, :f, :x)` in Julia.

 ### Calls